arkadykonovalov/rmd-latex/README.md

-## R Markdown
+## In short

-This is an R Markdown document.
-Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
-For more details on using R Markdown see <http://rmarkdown.rstudio.com>.

-When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
-You can embed an R code chunk like this:
+This is a simple Rmarkdown template for academic papers based on the default latex template.
+The main file is **template.rmd**, and the output is **template.pdf**.

-## Including Plots
+## Included files

-You can also embed plots, for example:

-Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.
+- **_output.yaml**: contains output parameters, unlikely to require modification.
+Note that this file applies to any Rmd file in the same folder.
+- **default.latex**: the latex template.
+Modify with caution.
+- **fig.pdf**: an example figure.
+- **header.tex**: the list of commands included in the tex header (for instance, a list of required packages).
+- **reb.bib**: an example bibliography in the bibtex format.
+- **word-style.docx**: the style file for Microsoft Word output.